aumartinez/mvc-php/README.md

 ```

-### MVC core
+## MVC core

 The index.php file will then call for the core classes and methods that will handle the request.

-The index.php file will look like the below:
+The index.php file in the "mvc-php" folder will look like the below:

 ```php